govindkailas/k8s-observability-stack/README.md

 * [Loki](https://github.com/grafana/loki) for the logs
 * [Tempo](https://github.com/grafana/tempo) distributed tracing

 For a quick start, run `helmfile apply`.
-In the `helmfile.yaml` is a template for the helm deployments.
+The [helmfile.yaml](helmfile.yaml) is a template for the helm deployments.
 This can be modified to suit your needs.

 ## Notes